BotirBakhtiyarov/BotirBakhtiyarov/README.md

 ## 🚀 About Me

 - 🌍 **Location:** Kunming, China
-- 📚 **Education:** Bachelor's in Computer Science at Kunming University of Science and Technology (4th Year)
 - 💼 **Current Role:** Software Engineer at 工一(云南)数字科技有限公司
 - 🎥 **Content Creator:** Sharing tech tutorials, vlogs, and tips on YouTube and Instagram
 - 🌐 **Languages:** Fluent in Uzbek, Chinese, and English